-Irish soda bread is a traditional Irish bread that was baked by the poorer class of people in Ireland using only basic ingredients and used to go along with their soups and stews.
+Irish soda bread is a traditional Irish bread that was baked by the poorer class of people in Ireland using only basic ingredients and it was used to go along with their soups and stews.
 It is a very easy bread to make and does not require any kneading at all since it has no yeast.
-This recipe comes from the wife of a farmer on Cape Clear Island, Ireland and has the addition of some brown sugar and oats.
-It is great served fresh with some butter on top.
+The are many variations of this bread throughout Ireland, probably as many as there are families.

 Irish Soda Bread

-- 1 1/2 cups of whole wheat flour (if you don't have whole wheat flour you can substitute all purpose white flour)
+- 1 1/2 cup whole wheat flour (if you don't have whole wheat flour you can substitute all purpose white flour)

-- Step 5 When done, remove from the oven and take your bread out of the dutch oven and place on a baking rack for 30 minutes to cool.
+- When done, remove from the oven and take your bread out of the dutch oven and place on a baking rack for 30 minutes to cool.

 - With a serrated knife, cut your bread into 1 inch slices.
 The bread will have a nice hard crust on the top and bottom and the inside will be nice and soft.